nikitaabrey/Event_planner/README.md

 * Update events already in the caledar
 * Delete events that have been created
 * Secure login
+* Be able to view your day, week or month in advance
 ```

 ### Built With